etcimon/libasync/README.md

 About
 -----

-The libasync asynchroneous library (beta) is written completely in D, features a cross-platform event loop and enhanced connectivity and concurrency facilities for extremely lightweight asynchroneous tasks.
+The libasync asynchronous library (beta) is written completely in D, features a cross-platform event loop and enhanced connectivity and concurrency facilities for extremely lightweight asynchronous tasks.
 It embeds naturally to D projects (version >= 2.066.0), compiles statically with your project and has an open source license (MIT).

 A fully functional, tested vibe.d driver is available on [this fork](https://github.com/etcimon/vibe.d/tree/native-events).